Bergen to Sognefjord: Cycle Norway's Greatest Landscapes

 Day 2: Bergen - Vik (by boat)

 Today you have time to explore Bergen.
 In the afternoon, you will grab your luggage and head to the port.
 The ferry departs promptly at 4:30 pm so we recommend arriving early.
 Your estimated arrival time in Vik is 8:10 pm.
 This is a mesmerizing journey that immerses travelers in the breathtaking natural beauty of the Norwegian landscape.
-As the ferry glides through the narrow waterways, towering cliffs rise on either side create dramatic and awe-inspiring scenery.
-Enjoy the deep blue glacial waters surrounded by lush, snow capped mountains and cascading waterfalls.
+As the ferry glides through the narrow waterways, towering cliffs rise on either side creating dramatic and awe-inspiring scenery.
+Enjoy the deep blue glacial waters surrounded by lush, snow-capped mountains and cascading waterfalls.

 Overnight in Vik.